shxrkyy/shxrkyy/README.md

 ### Hi there, I'm [shxrkyy]!

 ## I am the owner of [shxrks]!
-- 🦈 I am currently working on the [shxrks] repo's!
+- 🦈 I am currently working on my [shxrkdark vscode theme](https://github.com/shxrkyy/shxrkdark-vscode-theme)!
 - 🌱 I am currently learning on how to use more advanced C# functions!
 - 👫 I am looking to collaborate with people trying to develop game hacks / real hacks!
 - 🎉 My goals of 2022 are making usable hacks for people!